ivanmvh/capstone-project-mod1-ivanmvh/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Capstone 1
+# Capstone - Tango Festival

-In this final project, I build a web page based on a template from the Behance site.
-The website is about a conference.
-The goal of this project is to create a web page using the Behance guidelines.
+In this capstone project  we are going to build is based on an online website for a conference.
+They provide some design guidelines for we to create the website, but we must personalize the content, i.e., instead of a conference you can build a website for a concert or for a web development course.
+It's very important the we personalize our project so that we have something unique in our portfolio to share with potential employers during job searching.
+We select an International Tango Festival.

 ## Built With